 Hand washing is especially important during cold and flu season.

 And it takes so little time.
-In less than a minute, you could keep yourself, or someone you love, from getting sick for days on end.
+In less than a minute, you could keep yourself, or someone you love, from getting sick.

 This article was reviewed and approved by Carilion Clinic Employee Health.